-If a check issued by the Provider in accordance with Authorization Form is not fully utilized, funds will be returned to the Provider.
+If a check issued by the Provider in accordance with the OCOK Service Request Form is not fully utilized, funds will be returned to the Provider.
 The Provider must credit the amount of returned funds to OCOK in the next billing cycle.
 The Provider may retain the initial administrative fee but may not charge an additional administrative fee.